Table of Contents

 - Allergies (especially medication) and intolerances

 - Women: pregnancy

 - Similar conditions in the family?

-In German medicine, the term “erlebte Anamnese” (‘lived’ anamnesis; in the sense of participating, being involved) refers to a particularity of general practice: In the course of the patient care relationship, the physician gains a comprehensive picture of the patient’s life and health conditions.
+In German medicine, the term “erlebte Anamnese” (‘lived’ anamnesis; in the sense of participating, being involved) refers to a particularity of general practice: In the course of the patient care relationship, the physician gains a comprehensive picture of the patient’s life, social and health conditions.

 Repeated contacts in consultations, health check-ups and preventive examinations, occasional house calls, and the treatment of family members complete the picture of the patient and his living circumstances in the sense of an extensive family and social history.
 This way, the physician can document over the course of time all the relevant information.

-This comprehensive picture of the patient provides the general practitioner with a firm foundation for any counselling or treatment decisions, especially with regard to developing mental problems (e.g., due to personal calamities, chronic diseases, or health problems) and general preventive actions.
+This comprehensive picture of the patient provides the general practitioner with a firm foundation for any counseling or treatment decisions, especially with regard to developing mental problems (e.g., due to personal calamities, chronic diseases, or health problems) and general preventive actions.
+It also involves active participation of patient along with the physician to achieve goals of health.
 Therefore, ‘lived’ anamnesis is an important task for the general practitioner.

 Decision-Making Rules in General Practice

 Temporizing Inaction and Avoidance of a Dangerous Progression